erkanclockwork/UIKit-Starter/README.md

 This is the tutorial of adding UIKit into .NET projects.
+Follow the steps correctly.